Zhaoyikaiii/claudian/README.md

   - Bash approvals require an exact command match.
   - File tools allow exact or prefix path matches.

+## Privacy & Data Use

+- **Outbound scope**: Content sent to Claude/custom APIs includes your input, attached files/snippets, images (base64), and model-issued tool calls plus summarized outputs.
+Default provider is Anthropic; if `ANTHROPIC_BASE_URL` is set, traffic goes to that endpoint.
+- **Local storage**: Settings, chat history, approved actions, and environment variable snippets are stored in `.obsidian/plugins/claudian`.
+Image cache is written to `.claudian-cache/images`; you can clear it when deleting conversations or uninstalling the plugin.
+- **Commands & file access**: The plugin can read/write files and execute Bash commands within the vault directory; Safe mode approvals and the blocklist apply, and paths are constrained to the vault via `realpath`.
+- **User controls**: You can edit the blocked-command list, switch Safe/Yolo modes, clear history, delete caches, and remove API keys; disabling the plugin stops all remote calls.
+- **Telemetry**: No additional telemetry or third-party tracking.
+Data retention/compliance follows the terms of your configured API provider.

 ## Architecture

 ```